djccarew/sparketldemo/README.md

 ### 6. Run the notebook

-6.1  Go back to tthe  open notebook and run  each code block in turn.
+6.1  Go back to the open notebook and run  each code block in turn.
 Make sure you put your DB2 credentilas in the  final code block so the data will be written to your DB2 instance.
 Once the notebook has run successfully, use your DB2 console to verify that the data has been loaded sucessfully into your database.